A Way To Resolve Fears & Phobias

 How do phobias develop?

-An irrational fear of something is a learned behaviour, sometimes from a parent or a respected friend or relative.
+An irrational fear of something is triggered by a single incident that causes a subconscious shock (an Initial Seeding Event) or is a learned behaviour, sometimes from a parent or a respected friend or relative.
 Often phobias are exaggerated fears of evolutionary memories; imprints on our brains that help to protect us.
 For instance, a person with a phobia cannot differentiate between the danger posed by one of the world's poisonous spiders and the harmless house spider common in this country.

 As a small child we learn about fears from our parents, as they teach us (consciously and unconsciously) how to live and relate to the world around us.
 If you see your parent being frightened of a spider, your instinctive response and the message hardwired to your brain is that this is a threat and can harm you too.